StrjeP/UniformAccess/README.md

 ### Idiom: Response Instruction
 ### Idiom: Indirection through results or instruction
 Simple sketch, the response says, send "this" query to this database, then on the boundary x, take the offsets from the boundary and subscribe to the stream from this point.

-### Idiom: Locator
-Similar to discovery but without the baggage, the idea is a locator can be from config, context or service.
-Consider a map printed at a point in time (config), though the destination has moved, the caller could be redirected or contact the publisher for an updated map.
-This allows offline routing and incremental updates, without a single point of failure.
-In the locator path it is possible to respond or redirect.
-The locator could orchestrate activities to assist in fulfilling the request.

 ### Idiom: View Specifications
 This is an approach for versioned data, instead of a simple linear versioning, this could be